 39He set the stands, five on the right side of the house and five on the left side of the house, and he set the sea on the right side of the house, east of it, but toward the south.

 40And Hiram also made the pots and the shovels and the sprinkling bowls.
 So Hiram finished doing all the work that he did for King Solomon on the house of Yahweh:

 41the two pillars and the two bowl-shaped capitals that were on the top of the pillars, and the two latticeworks for covering the two bowl-shaped capitals that were on the top of the pillars;

 42and the 400 pomegranates for the two latticeworks, two rows of pomegranates for each latticework for covering the two bowl-shaped capitals that were on the pillars,

 43and the ten stands, and the ten basins on the stands;

 44and the one sea, and the 12 oxen under the sea,

-48Solomon made all the vessels that were in the house of Yahweh: the golden altar and the table on which was the Bread of the Presence were of gold,
+48And Solomon made all the articles that were for the house of Yahweh: the golden altar and the table that had the Bread of the Presence were of gold,

 49and the menorahs, five on the right side and five on the left in front of the inner sanctuary, of pure gold; and the floral work and the lamps and the tongs, of gold;